 But here is the question that has stopped the greatest philosophers and neuroscientists cold for decades: why does any of that feel like anything?
-Why is there a subjective experience of reading — the sense of words meaning something, the inner voice, the awareness behind your eyes — rather than just an information-processing machine running silently in the dark?
+Why is there a subjective experience of reading — the sense of the words meaning something, the inner voice, the awareness behind your eyes — rather than an information-processing machine running silently in the dark?

 The Easy Problems and the Hard One